sematext/docs/docs/monitoring/tag-support.md

 Tags let you to organize your SPM hosts/servers/containers in different ways – for example by role, owner, or environment.
 Each tag consists of a key and a value, separated by the ':' character.
+Both key & value are case-sensitive.

 We recommend that you devise a set of tag keys that meet your needs for each host and to keep the tag set small and clean.
 Using a consistent and not overly broad set of tag keys makes it easier for you make the most of SPM and avoid chaos.
 Tags will help you create Alerts for hosts/servers/containers under certain tags or add dashboard widgets based on tags you have defined.